 I have been part of their project for the past 5 years, going from being deficient to a healthy level of 50 ng/ml.

-The D*Action project has been initiated by GrassrootsHealth along with 42 leading vitamin D researchers to demonstrate how health can be achieved right now along with what’s known about vitamin D with a combination of vitamin D measurement and health outcome tracking.
+has been initiated by GrassrootsHealth along with 42 leading vitamin D researchers to demonstrate how health can be achieved right now along with what’s known about vitamin D with a combination of vitamin D measurement and health outcome tracking.
 In order to spread this health movement to more communities, the project needs your involvement.
 You can participate by purchasing their D*Action Measurement Kit and following their instructions.